davideliason/my-books/README.md

 This is a systematic approach to put into practice the tools and techniques as instructed in the Redux team example of 'Todos', with the addition of Firebase database data persistence.

 ## Steps/Process/Lessons
+After creating the basic structure of CRA (create-react-app), it seemed fairly trivia for spinning up a redux store and passing the state of books to child components.
+For me, the trickiest part was really understanding the process for passing onClick handlers to child components and being able to update the state by calling those handlers.
+I don't fully understand the syntax for how Link components populated and triggered those in the Redux Todolist example in https://redux.js.org/docs/basics/ExampleTodoList.html, so I created separate components each with own connected props and state; while not optimal for production, I do understand how it works.

 ## Conclusion